 Potty training isn't just something for at home.
 As a daycare, you can make a difference here.
 It strengthens the cooperation with parents, provides more peace in the group and saves costs and waste.
 Together you work on something that is important for all children.

-Many educators wonder: won't this be just another thing?
-No. The Ready for Potty actually complements what you're already doing.
-It helps make potty training a real priority, without extra work.
+Many childcare providers wonder: won’t this just be one more thing to add to the list?
+No. Ready for Potty actually Ready for Potty on what you’re already doing.
+It helps you make potty training a real priority, without adding extra work.

-The Ready for Potty is available for free in 22 municipalities.
-You get materials, explanations and support for parents as well as for the team.
-So you can start immediately without any costs.
-Check if your municipality participates and register your location.
+Ready for Potty available free of charge in 22 municipalities.
+You’ll receive materials, instructions, and support for both parents and staff.
+This way, you can get started right away at no cost.
+Check if your municipality is participating and register your location.

 We always work with local partners from the health clinic, municipalities and daycares.
 We have various partnerships for municipalities and daycares.